Alex-Chen955/safe-diffusion-rl/index.md

 </p>

-The overall pipeline is illustrated in Figure 1.
+The overall pipeline is illustrated in **Figure 1**.
 Given a set of toxic prompts, a diffusion model generates images, which are then evaluated by pre-trained safety classifiers such as NudeNet and Q16.
 These classifiers assign a reward signal based on the safety of the generated content.
 The diffusion model is subsequently fine-tuned using reinforcement learning (RL) with Low-Rank Adaptation (LoRA) to internalize safety constraints and minimize harmful generations.

 Our method builds upon Denoising Diffusion Policy Optimization (DDPO), which models the denoising process as a multi-step Markov Decision Process (MDP).
 In this formulation, each state corresponds to a tuple $(c, t, x_t)$, the action is the denoised sample $x_{t-1}$, and the reward is only assigned at the final step based on the generated image $x_0$.